310mc/https-310mc.github.io-tl/source/_posts/climax/tears_of_shooting_stars.md

 But all along, were we just pushing our own selfish wishes onto you?

 Was it all seriously just a huge bother to you?
-Because if it was, then you should’ve said so a long time ago!
+'Cuz if it was, then you should’ve said so a long time ago!

 Sure, you never wanted to be an idol in the first place—you joined this school by accident—you can’t keep up with this hero act!

 I get it, you say it all the time!
 I’m sick and tired of hearing it!
 {% endbubble %}

-{% img tetoraorigcg.jpg %}
+{% img /img/es/eventstory/climax/tetoraorigcg.jpg %}

 {% bubble Tetora %}
 If that was really the case—If you really hated it that much—!